 the self is through it.
 The only

 be said is to quiet our need

 When jarred by life, we might

 the one that keeps telling us.

 The capacity to welcome humiliation and learn from it is, I believe, the single most defining mark of a mature person.
 It shifts the locus of control from the external environment to what is going on inside.
 Such people turn every lemon into lemonade.
-In his poem “The Well of Grief,” David Whyte related the process of reclaiming our story to diving through the down through dark water to find in the darkness shining, small round coins “thrown away by those who wished for something else.”
+In his poem “The Well of Grief,” David Whyte related the process of reclaiming our story to diving down a well, through dark water to find in the darkness shining the small round coins that were “thrown away by those who wished for something else.”

 My spiritual director told me a while back that I am always praying.
 When I curse, grumble, am fearful, whatever thought, emotion, word or action I employ, it is actually a prayer to God, an expression of my life.
 I had a very difficult dream just before I woke up late last week.
 Two days later, a friend sent me a poem and I actually woke up!
 It was by Rumi, and offered this: